 A tenure track at imec means that you get the opportunity to work on your own innovative research idea with your own research team.
 If you have at least a first postdoc experience, the imec tenure track is the perfect next step in your career.

-Don’t see this tenure track in the traditional sense of the word.
-Because it’s better.
-Imec is on the edge between academic institutions and industries.
-This means: we give you the same freedom of research that you might know from the academic world, combined with the financial possibilities of private companies.
-Whatever your idea is, you get all the resources you need to explore it, develop it and put it into practice.
+Don’t see this tenure track in the traditional sense of the word because it’s better.
+Imec is on the edge between research and industry.
+This means that we give you the same freedom of research that you might know from the academic world, combined with the financial possibilities of private companies.
+Whatever your idea is, you get all the resources you need to explore it, develop it, and put it into practice.

-Imec plans to offer a tenure track position to one or two top researchers every year.
+Imec offers a tenure track position to one or two top researchers every year.

 We won’t decide your research domain, nor the topic of your work.
 That’s completely your call.
 But we do guarantee you a flying start, by providing you with all the resources you need:

 Our headquarter is situated in Belgium, which you might know because of its famous chocolate and beer.
 But we’re also world-famous in the field of semiconductor technology.
 In this tiny country in the heart of Europe, big technological innovation takes place.
 More than 5,500 world-class talents from nearly 100 nationalities are exploring the art of science and technology to do groundbreaking research.
 Their aim?
 To solve the thorniest questions facing the human race.

 The application window for the third tenure track opens from 18/09/2023 until 15/11/2023 and is now closed.
 Selected candidates will be invited for an in-person interview as from February 2024 onwards.